 No one knows what is causing these reports of DCM in dogs, but since the majority of them involve grain-free foods, many veterinarians are recommending switching to grain-containing diets.

 Historically, dog diets have been formulated to meet the nutritional requirements of dogs.
 As marketing trends in humans shifted towards grain-free options, the pet food industry followed suit with new companies offering an expansive selection of grain-free dog foods.
 Many of these companies do not have veterinary nutritionists developing their foods, so there is concern for nutritional safety, such as what may be discovered during this DCM investigation.
-Until this investigation is complete, it is recommended that a dog be fed a food that has been developed by veterinary nutritionists, is made by a company with a long history of producing quality diets, and meets the standards set by the Association of American Feed Control Officials (AAFCO).
-Hill's, Purina, and Royal Canin are three such companies that employ veterinary nutritionists that aid in developing and researching their dog food brands.
+Until this investigation is complete, it is recommended that a dog be fed a food that has been developed by veterinary nutritionists, is made by a company with a long history of producing quality diets, and meets the standards set by the Association of American Feed Control Officials (AAFCO) as determined by food trials.

 FDA Investigation into Potential Link between Certain Diets and Canine Dilated Cardiomyopathy.
 United States Food and Drug Administration.